uva-engineering-decision-analysis/class_notes/Session_3.md

 x refers to the observable data about the state of the worlds

-X state space or sample space
+X: state space or sample space

-In some application we are going to have dataset, we are going to analyze then and we will come up with some estimated parameters and some actions based on that.
+In some applications we are going to have a dataset, we are going to analyze then and we will come up with some estimated parameters and some actions based on that.
 In other cases, we may not yet know the values of our data but we may anticipate.

-Example: Medical test, the previous example related to whether or not perform the test in order to gain new information.
+Example: Medical test, the previous example related to whether or not to perform the test to gain new information.

-You have to decide based on the trade of associate with that test before you actually get the information
+You have to decide based on the trade of associate with that test before you get the information

 Therefore, x in some application is the observable data which is not yet observed.